thomis/eventhub-components/README.md

 Incldues logging, exception writing and pid file facilities for event hub processors.

+## Supported Ruby Version's

+Currently supported and tested ruby versions are:

+- 3.1
+- 3.0
+- 2.7
+- 2.6

 ## Installation

 Add this line to your application's Gemfile: